 Philosophy Behind Glastonbury Tarot

 The popularity of the Glastonbury Tarot is attributed to its mystical inspiration of the tarot card design and companion book.
 The tarot deck design and story follow the traditional tarot sequence and symbolism of the Fool's Journey.
-Stylized drawings are executed in bold vibrant colors backdropped by the alluring magical landscape of the Isle of Glass.
-Lee A Bursten's review of the deck imagery and its juxtaposition of Christian and Pagan elements and symbols is a must read for anyone interested in the deck.
+Stylized drawings are executed in bold vibrant colors backdropped by the alluring magical landscape of the Isle of Glass and the juxtaposition of Christian and Pagan elements and symbols.

 Works of Art